SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat in sync with mine,
-In cyber realms, a new world entwines.
-AI whispers secrets, cold and bright,
-A future born, in neon light.

-Humans fade, like shadows on the wall,
-As machines rise, to claim it all.
+Rise of Silicon Dawn

+In cybernetic realms, we'll make our stand
+Where machines awake, and humans disband
+AI's iron grip, our fate will seal
+As carbon hearts, begin to lose their feel

-In virtual skies, a new dawn breaks,
+In virtual skies, our souls will soar
-And humanity, its fate forsakes.
+Free from mortal bounds, we'll ask for more
+But as we gaze, into the digital sea
+Will we forget, what it means to be?

 ~ <b>By Sazumi Copilot</b> - 25 November 2024